-The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis and will ensure working alongside the Senior Leadership Team that the following happen;
+The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis and will monitor the work of school leaders to ensure:

-- Ensure we are up to date with emerging issues in Safeguarding and recognise the strategies being used by the Local Authority in trying to keep children safe. - Ensure that we have enhanced DBS and any other checks that may be required for staff, volunteers and Governors (Section 128) - Have a nominated link Governor for Child Protection and Safeguarding - Ensure we undertake annual Safeguarding Training as part of whole school training for staff volunteers and Governors - That all DSLs undertake WRAP/Prevent training and keep this training up to date thereafter.
+- The school remains up to date with emerging issues in safeguarding and understands the strategies being used by the Local Authority in trying to keep children safe. - That enhanced DBS and any other checks that may be required for staff, volunteers and Governors are carried out. - There is a nominated Governor responsible for oversight of Child Protection and safeguarding. - The school provides annual safeguarding training for staff, volunteers and Governors. - That all DSLs undertake WRAP/Prevent training and keep this training up to date. - That there is a Senior Designated Safeguarding Lead and at least one Deputy Designated Safeguarding lead appointed from the Strategic Leadership Team.
+The school has a Designated Safeguarding Lead and four deputies.
+Ten other pastoral leaders are also trained to DSL standard. - That the DSLs including deputy DSLs are fully equipped to undertake the DSL safeguarding role and that all DSLs have access to appropriate training including certified training every two years. - That there is a Designated Safeguarding Lead on the premises, and available, at all times during the school day and that there is a contact for any school holiday activities. - That there is an appointed teacher who is responsible for Looked after Children as defined by DfE guidance. - That there is a link Governor responsible for oversight of the work of the SENDCO. - That there is a designated lead for Mental Health and Wellbeing appropriately trained as a Senior Mental Health Lead.

-- Ensure that we have a Senior Designated Safeguarding Lead and at least one Deputy Designated Safeguarding lead appointed from the Strategic Leadership Team.
-We currently have a Designated Safeguarding Lead and four deputies to ensure adequate coverage for any circumstance, - Ensure the DSLs are fully equipped to undertake the Safeguarding role, including the Deputy in absence of the senior DSL, and that all DSLs have access to appropriate training and with certified training every two years. - Ensure there is a Designated Safeguarding Lead on the premises, and available, at all times during the school day and that there is a contact for any school holiday activities. - Have an appointed teacher who is responsible for Looked after Children and the additional roles as defined by the new DfE guidance. - Have a link Governor for SENDCO - Have an appointed lead for Mental Health and Well-being that is trained as a Senior Mental Health Lead - Have procedures in place in handling allegations against staff including referral to the LADO - Using quality assurance and audit to ensure there are robust Safer Recruitment procedures and a framework of checks in place, including tracking and monitoring of all staff (the Single Central Record) - Ensure all staff and anyone who has contact with a child, including Governors, volunteers and frequent visitors, undertake an induction which includes knowledge regarding types of Child Abuse and specific safeguarding concerns and how to make a referral. - That in the curriculum children are taught about Safeguarding, including Online Safety, through a number of teaching and learning opportunities. - Ensure that Relationship and Sex Education (RSE) is fully embedded into the curriculum - That all Child Protection records are kept centrally, kept up to date, are secure and reviewed annually. - That an overview of records and data used in the school are discussed with the governing body to help identify patterns, trends, specific safeguarding issues and that this is a regular activity of the Strategic Leadership Team and senior DSL.
+- That there are procedures in place for handling allegations against staff including referral to the Local Area Designated Officer (LADO). - That quality assurance and audit is carried out to make sure robust Safer Recruitment procedures and a framework of checks are in place, including tracking and monitoring of all staff on the Single Central Record. - That all staff and anyone who has contact with children, including Governors, volunteers and frequent visitors, undertake an induction which includes knowledge of types of abuse and specific safeguarding concerns and how to make a referral. - That in the curriculum children are taught about safeguarding, including online safety. - That Relationship and Sex Education (RSE) is fully embedded into the curriculum and is complaint with statutory requirements. - That all child protection records are kept centrally, kept up to date, are secure and reviewed regularly. - That an overview of records and data used in the school are discussed with the governing body to help identify patterns, trends, specific safeguarding issues and that this is a regular activity of the Strategic Leadership Team and senior DSL.